d00astro/pintu/README.md

 Potential future stuff:
 - A sensor to check if the door is open or closed
 - A sensor to check if the door is unlocked or locked
+- A Presence / IR sensor
+- A light control

 You also need:
 #### Python 3.7+